acorretti/pushd/README.md

 `pushd` takes messages on stdin and pipes each line to your pushover account.
 It depends on cURL for major laziness.

+Supports multi-line messages by converting literal `\n` to newline characters.

 This is a Linux port of https://github.com/bluerise/pushd

 You can use it with rsyslog by adding a file to _/etc/rsyslog.d_ containing: